-Edison’s light bulb and the wave of electric devices that followed created a huge demand for electricity.
+GE’s journey to making record-breaking jet engines and gas turbines with 3D printed parts started with Edison’s light bulb, and the wave of electric devices that followed created a huge demand for electricity.
 Initially, companies were using piston engines to power generators, but they quickly switched to more efficient steam turbines.
 In 1903, GE engineers Charles Curtis and William Emmet built what was then the world’s most powerful steam turbine generator for a power plant in Newport, R.I. (see above).
-It required one-tenth the space and cost two-thirds less than the equivalent piston engine generator.
-Top image: A GEnx engine for the Dreamliner.
-GE Aviation has its roots inside a power plant.
-Image credit: Adam Senatori/GE Reports
+It required one-tenth the space and cost two-thirds as much as the equivalent piston engine generator.

 In November 1917 – at the peak of World War I – GE President E.W.
-Rice received a note from National Advisory Committee for Aeronautics, the predecessor of NASA, asking about Moss’s radial compressor.
-WWI was the first conflict that involved planes and the agency wanted Moss to improve the performance of the Liberty aircraft engine.
+Rice received a note from the National Advisory Committee for Aeronautics, the predecessor of NASA, asking about Moss’s radial compressor.
+WWI was the first conflict that involved planes, and the agency wanted Moss to improve the performance of the Liberty aircraft engine.
 The engine was rated 354 horsepower at sea level, but its output dropped by half in thin air at high altitudes.
-Moss (right in the picure above) believed that he could use his compressor to squeeze the air before it enters the engine, making it denser and recovering the engine’s lost power.
+Moss (at right in the picture above) believed that he could use his compressor to squeeze the air before it enters the engine, making it denser and recovering the engine’s lost power.

 Using a mechanical device to fill the cylinders of a piston engine with more air than it would typically ingest is called supercharging.
-Moss designed a turbosupercharger that used the hot exhaust coming from the Liberty engine to spin his radial turbine and squeeze the air coming inside the engine.
-In 1918, when he tested the design at 14,000 feet on top of Pike’s Peak, Colo.
-The engine delivered 352 horsepower, essentially its rated sea level output, and GE entered the aviation business.
+Moss designed a turbosupercharger that used the hot exhaust coming from the Liberty engine to spin his radial turbine and squeeze the air entering the engine.
+In 1918, when he tested the design at 14,000 feet on top of Pike’s Peak in Colorado, the engine delivered 352 horsepower, essentially its rated sea level output, and GE entered the aviation business.

 Planes equipped with Moss’s turbosupercharger set several world altitude records.

-In 1937, on the eve of World War II, GE received a large order from the Army Air Corps to build turbosuperchargers for Boeing B-17 and Consolidated B-24 bombers, P-38 fighter planes, Republic P-47 Thunderbolts, and other planes.
-GE opened a dedicated Supercharger Department at Lynn, Mass.
+In 1937, as Hitler’s power was growing, GE received a large order from the Army Air Corps to build turbosuperchargers for Boeing B-17 and Consolidated B-24 bombers, P-38 fighter planes, Republic P-47 Thunderbolts and other planes.
+GE opened a dedicated Supercharger Department in Lynn, Massachusetts.
 In 1939, Moss proposed to build one of the first turboprop engines.
-Trained as a gas turbine engineer, he later joined the National Aviation Hall of Fame.
+He later joined the National Aviation Hall of Fame.

-But GE’s aviation business was just getting started.
+GE’s aviation business was just getting started.
 In 1941, the U.S. government asked GE to bring to production one of the first jet engines developed in England by Sir Frank Whittle.
 (He was knighted for his feat.)
-A group of GE engineers called the Hush Hush Boys designed new parts for the engine, redesigned others, tested it and delivered a top-secret working prototype called I-A. On October 1, 1942, the first American jet plane, the Bell XP-59A, took off from Lake Muroc in California for a short flight.
+A group of GE engineers called the Hush Hush Boys designed new parts for the engine, redesigned others, tested the engine and delivered a top-secret working prototype called I-A. On Oct.
+1, 1942, the first American jet plane, the Bell XP-59A, took off from Lake Muroc in California for a short flight.
 The jet age in the U.S. had begun.
-The demand for the first jet engines, called J33 and J35, was so high that GE had a hard a time meeting production numbers and the Army outsourced manufacturing to General Motors and Allison.
+The demand for the first jet engines, called J33 and J35, was so high that GE had a hard a time meeting production numbers, and the Army outsourced manufacturing to General Motors and Allison Engineering.

 The J47 also found several off-label applications.
 The Spirit of America jet car used one, and a pair of them powered what is still the world’s fastest jet-propelled train.
 They also served on the railroad as heavy-duty snow blowers.
 In 1948, GE hired German war refugee and aviation pioneer Gerhard Neumann, who quickly went to work on improving the jet engine.
 He came up with a revolutionary innovation called the variable stator.
 It allowed pilots to change the pressure inside the turbine and make planes routinely fly faster than the speed of sound.
 When GE started testing the first jet engine with Neumann’s variable stator, the J79 (see below), engineers thought that their instruments were malfunctioning because of the amount of power it produced.
 In the 1960s, a GE-powered XB-70 Valkyrie aircraft was flying in excess of Mach 3, three times the speed of sound.

 The improved performance made the aviation engineers realize that their variable vanes and other design innovations could also make power plants more efficient.
 Converting the engines for land use wasn’t difficult.
-In 1959, they turned a T58 helicopter engine into a turbine that produced 1,000 horsepower and could be used for generating electricity on land and on boats.
+In 1959, they turned a T58 helicopter engine into a turbine that produced 1,000 horsepower and could generate electricity on land and on boats.
 A similar machine built around the J79 jet generated 15,000 horsepower.
-In Cincinnati, where GE Aviation moved from Lynn in teh 1950s, the local utility built a ring of 10 J79 jet engines to power a big electricity generator.
+In Cincinnati, where GE Aviation moved from Lynn in the 1950s, the local utility built a ring of 10 J79 jet engines to power a big electricity generator.
+Image credit: GE Aviation.

 Today, there are thousands of aeroderivatives working all over the world.
-Most recently, they have been helping Egypt’s growing economy slake its thirst for electricity.
+For example, they have been helping Algeria’s growing economy slake its thirst for electricity.
+Image credit: GE Power.